 This is the primary stem between the roots and the foliage above.
-It’s the conductor of water and nutrients and making sure it is healthy is the key to a strong and healthy tree.
+It’s the conductor of water and nutrients and making sure it is fit is the key to a strong and beautiful tree.
 Look for cracked trunks or branches, splits in the main branch lines, or damaged stems.
 The storm direction and physical protection of the tree can be damaged in a lot of different ways such as a twisted wood spiraling around the trunk, torn or damaged bark, or broken branches.
 Even in smaller trees that look like they can recover, they may have a weakened internal structure that could affect their validity in future storms.

 #4.
 Consider the crown.

-Broken limbs can be serious because they require pruning to reduce the overall safety of the tree in general.
+Broken limbs can be serious because they require pruning to reduce the overall well-being of the tree in general.
 Loss of the upper crown needs to be assessed as the distribution of the remaining branches may never recover in a way to restore the tree to its acceptable form.
 [Source]